g-puleo/FYS-STK4155-Project-3/README.md

 and try to solve it with forward euler and with a neural network.

 ## Files explained
++ notebooks
+  + Eigenvectors.ipynb - Notebook going through our attempts to find all eigenvectors of a symmetric matrix
+  + FDScheme.ipynb - Notebook going through how we approximated the solution to the diffusion equation witht he finit-difference method
+  + Notebook_1.ipynb - Notebook going through the process of diagonalizing a symmetric matrix with forward euler.
 * Report.pdf - The report of our project.
 * 1M_animation.gif - Animation of our approximate solution to the diffsuion equation using a neural net
 * plotter.py - Different plotting functions